uhasmicoda/MySeleniumNewRepo/New Text Document.md

 In my project, we execute the test cases using Maven commands through the Maven Surefire plugin.
 I usually use the command mvn test, which automatically identifies and runs all the test cases written in TestNG or JUnit.
 If I want to run a specific test class, I use mvn -Dtest=ClassName test, and for multiple classes, I can specify them separated by commas.
 This approach allows me to execute the tests directly from the command line without opening any IDE, making the process faster and more convenient during CI/CD execution.

+10 What is the role of maven surefire plugin in your automation framework.

+In our automation framework, the Maven Surefire Plugin plays an important role in running the test cases automatically.
+It’s mainly used to execute test cases written in TestNG or JUnit during the Maven build process.
+When we run the command like mvn test, the Surefire plugin identifies and runs all the test classes, and then it also generates detailed HTML and XML reports of the test execution.

+Basically, it helps in integrating test execution with the build lifecycle — so whenever a build is triggered, the tests run automatically before deployment.
+This ensures that any failure is caught early in the process.

+10 What is Maven how it Supports in Jenkins.

 ## 3 Jenkins